Group observations

 The syntax for calling groupby! and groupby is the same as the sort! function.
 This means groupby! and groupby accept all keyword arguments that the sort! function supports, these include:

-• mapformats with default value of true, i.e. by default these functions group data sets based on the formatted values.
+revwith default value offalsemapformatswith default value oftrue, i.e. by default these functions group data sets based on the formatted values.stablewith default value oftruealgwhich by default is set toHeapSortAlg, and it can be set asQuickSorttoo.

 Examples